Berry-House-YYC/calgarygroups/src/content/organizations/chapter/independent-jewish-voices-calgary.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "The local chapter of a national organization advocating for justice and peace in Israel-Palestine.
+description: "The local chapter of a national organization advocating for justice and peace in Palestine.
 They support Palestinian rights and oppose all forms of racism, including antisemitism and Islamophobia."
 ---

-The local chapter of a national organization advocating for justice and peace in Israel-Palestine.
+The local chapter of a national organization advocating for justice and peace in Palestine.
 They support Palestinian rights and oppose all forms of racism, including antisemitism and Islamophobia.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>